 Application

-Applications for the MS OT are handled annually using the OT Centralized Application Service (OTCAS).
+Applications for students outside of UW-Milwaukee to the MS OT are handled annually using the OT Centralized Application Service (OTCAS).
 OTCAS provides a full-service, web-based application and admissions process for prospective occupational therapy program applicants.

 Following are important timelines for the OTCAS application cycle (see OTCAS for specific dates).